 In 2008, the DEA’s Washington office formed a task force that operates in northern Virginia and Washington D.C., to control pharmaceutical drug diversion in the area.
 The group investigates doctor shoppers and those who forge prescriptions, thereby violating the Controlled Substances Act and other laws.
 The state has also established a prescription drug-monitoring program to curb diversion.
 This is a database that helps identify cases of abuse and diversion.
 Most people who become dependent on their prescription medication don’t intend for this to happen.
 Taking prescription opiates for a prolonged period can cause a tolerance to develop, requiring that they take more and more.
 A dependency can soon develop if patients take more than they’re supposed to.
 The physical and psychological need for these drugs can become unmanageable, and some people might turn to illicit behaviors to get their drug of choice.
 The DEA said popular diversion methods in the state include doctor shopping, employee theft and illegal sale and distribution by healthcare workers.

-Waismann Treatment can be more Effective then Most Virginia Detox Centers
+Waismann Treatment Can Be More Effective than Most Virginia Detox Centers